Supe232323/PyStreamliner-sounds-ai-but-just-ignore-it-/README.md

 # PyStreamliner

-Simple tool that cleans up messy Python code
+Simple tool made by opus 4.6-thinking that cleans up messy Python code

 It looks for repeated lines, unused imports, and weird if-else stuff, then fixes them automatically and gives you a cleaner version of your code.